brlauuu/zf_brain/README.md

 can select metadata of interest that you would like to explore.

-For both libraries, on the bottom of the sidebar, you can find download buttons for each of th plots.
+For both libraries, on the bottom of the sidebar, you can find download buttons for each of the plots.

 ### `Seurat`